openshift/installer/docs/user/openstack/README.md

 +--------------------------------------+----------------+-------------+
 ```

+> **NOTE:**
-**NOTE:** If the `neutron` `trunk` service plug-in is enabled, trunk port will be created by default.
+> If the Neutron `trunk` service plug-in is enabled, trunk port will be created by default.
 For more information, please refer to [neutron trunk port](https://wiki.openstack.org/wiki/Neutron/TrunkPort).

 ### Nova Metadata Service